Meitetsu Nishio Line: History

 In the meantime, the Hekikai Electric Railway opened the Shin Anjō to Yonezu section, electrified at 1,500 V DC, in 1926, and extended the line to Nishio in 1928, with a connection to Kami Yokosuka opening in 1930.
 The company merged with Meitetsu in 1944.

 The section from Nishio-guchi to Okazaki-shin was closed between 1959 and 1962, with the voltage on the Nishio to Kira Yoshida section being raised to 1,500 V DC in 1960.

+With the start of the revised timetable on 16 March 2019, Nishio Line Express services began stopping at Minami Sakurai Station, and Semi-Express services were discontinued.